 The skin (our epidermis) is the largest organ in the body and should be cared for with great respect.
 Just like we wouldn't neglect our heart or liver, we shouldn't neglect our skin.
 It protects our insides from dirt, debris, and unpleasant airborne particles.
 The skin is the barrier between us, and the unsavory parts of the world that we don’t want inside of us.
 It helps to regulate body temperature and allows the sensation of touch.
 The skin is essentially a layer of armor, and it works hard!
 The skin completely regenerates new cells approximately every 27 days (2).
 It works hard at the goal of protecting us, and we need to do our part to care for it properly.
 Thankfully, we have vitamin D available to us.
 Here are some ways that this happy nutrient helps to ensure clear, happy, healthy, skin!

-Vitamin D to Nourish our Skin
+Vitamin D for Skin Health

 Vitamin D has antimicrobial properties that help to decrease acne-causing bacteria.
 It also helps to strengthen bones, encourage cell regeneration, and strengthen the immune system (3).
 These factors contribute to the overall health of the body, and specifically to the health of the epidermis.
 Certain inflammatory skin disorders, like psoriasis and atopic dermatitis, may be treated and improved by balancing out a healthy amount of vitamin D (4).
 With so many benefits to proper vitamin D levels, it is helpful to know that the three known sources of vitamin D are sunlight, certain healthy foods, and vitamin D supplements (5).